WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: the treatment of an issue by the media. 报道。

      _"the program won an award for its news coverage"_

+- covet

+  1. verb: yearn to possess or have (something).

+     _"he covets time for exercise and fishing"_

 - crab